mutantstandard/standard/terms.md

 ## ZWJ
-Stands for **zero-width joiner**.
+**Zero-width joiner**.
 It is an invisible character that contextually joins the characters on either side.

 This was originally developed for scripts such as Arabic or Indic scripts, but this has also been used in emoji.
 In emoji it generally means 'take these two symbols and combine them into a single new symbol'.
 They are often used to make certain symbols look a bit more backwards compatible to devices that don't support the emoji in question.

 In Unicode, the codepoint for a ZWJ is `200d`.
-To make ZWJs semantically obvious, documentation in Mutant often uses '\[ZWJ]' in place of `200d` when outlining codepoint sequences.
+To make ZWJs semantically obvious, documentation in Mutant often uses `\[ZWJ]` in place of `200d` when outlining codepoint sequences.

 [More information on ZWJs from Wikipedia](https://en.wikipedia.org/wiki/Zero-width_joiner)

 ## VS16
-VS16 stands for **Variation Selector 16**.
+**Variation Selector 16**.

 In Unicode, a Variation Selector indicates how a character should be depicted.
 There are 16 different Variation Selectors.
 Number 16 indicates that the character before is supposed to be an emoji.